nemisj/react-tab-index/article.md

 To define the order of the elements following steps should be done:

-1. Flattened list of nodes is created from hyerarchy.
+1. Flattened list of nodes is created from hierarchy.
 All the nested nodes should be placed under it's parent.

 ```html
   <body>